 - We admire the school’s homepage hero and its use of bold imagery to tell their alumni’s success stories and creatively incorporate current events.

-- Their mega menu provides essential information to their users in a simple and straightforward way with prominent CTAs under each heading.
+- Their mega menu provides essential information to their users in a straightforward way with prominent CTAs under each heading.

-- Northwestern’s strong stance on diversity and inclusion is front and center on their homepage, welcoming students, faculty, and staff from different intellectual, ethnic, economic, and geographic backgrounds.
+- Northwestern’s strong stance on diversity and inclusion is front and center on its homepage, welcoming students, faculty, and staff from different intellectual, ethnic, economic, and geographic backgrounds.

 - Stanford’s homepage includes brief sections on each of its popular landing pages, strengthened further with real imagery and quotes from faculty and students.

 - Notice how each page has its own CTA button?
-These help guide users to continue exploring the site.
+This helps guide users to continue exploring the site.